Expense reimbursement policy best practices

 Out-of-pocket business expenses are very common for event planning or travel heavy roles.
 An employee might pay out-of-pocket for cab fare from the airport to a conference center.
 Or someone might use personal funds to buy last minute supplies for a fundraiser that their company is hosting.
 When employees use their own money to make purchases on behalf of their employer, they need to know how they will be reimbursed for these expenses.

 There are two key steps to building an expense reimbursement policy:

 Create guidelines for what counts as reimbursable expenses

 Ask yourself these questions:

 - Is the expense travel-related?
-If yes, refer to your corporate travel policies.
+If yes, refer to your travel guidelines for employees.
 You should have guidelines for what does and doesn’t count as a travel-related expense in there.
 For example, meals eaten while traveling, would be reimbursable so long as they adhere to your company’s per diem rates.

 - Expenses that aren’t travel-related can be reimbursed if they meet the criteria for accountable plan rules.
 The IRS creates guidelines for reimbursing employees so that these expenses don’t count as taxable income.
 For expenses to meet accountable plan rules they must be work-related expenses and reported to employers in a timely manner.

 First, have them track their purchases by saving receipts.
 They should note what each expense was for to prove that it had a business purpose if the IRS decides to conduct an audit.
 Tired of collecting paper receipts?
 Use an expensing tool to automate expense reports and simplify travel expense tracking.

 Next, set deadlines for filing expense reports so that you can close the books and reimburse employees in a timely manner.
 Decide how you will deliver the reimbursements to employees.
 Expense reimbursements are not taxable income for employees if they meet the IRS’s accountable plan criteria.
 In this case, reimbursements should be separated from an employee’s wages.